Impact

 Risk and Exploitability

 The CVSS score of 8.5 classifies this as a high severity vulnerability.
-While the EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog, the likelihood of exploitation remains high because the affected code is reachable via the web interface of a WordPress plugin.
-An attacker who can craft a request to the vulnerable endpoint can inject SQL and potentially gain full read/write access to the database table used by Media Library Assistant.
-The attack does not require additional permissions beyond access to the web application, so it is feasible for remote adversaries with knowledge of the site structure.
+While the EPSS score of 2% indicates a low exploitation probability and the vulnerability is not listed in the CISA KEV catalog, the likelihood of exploitation remains limited.
+It is inferred that an attacker who can craft a request to the vulnerable endpoint can inject SQL and potentially gain full read/write access to the database table used by Media Library Assistant, as this conclusion is drawn from accessibility via the web interface.
+The description does not state that additional permissions are required, so it is inferred that the attack does not need extra privileges beyond web application access, making it feasible for remote adversaries with knowledge of the site structure.

 OpenCVE Enrichment